-Planning Area Demographics and Landscape Units
+Planning Area Demographics

-Size: 16,307 acres
+Size: 16,307 acres Population: ~3,393

-Population: ~3,393

-Housing Units:

-(source: 2020 Decennial Census)
+e911 Address Points: 1,750 (source: 2020 Decennial Census)

 Landscape Units

 The basic idea of the landscape unit is that it reflects a set of characteristics which, when taken together, constitutes a natural process.
 The soils, hydrology, wildlife, vegetation, and land forms are interrelated as a functional unit.
 The landscape units provide a framework for development that is based on the land's capability.
 Each piece of land is in a landscape unit.
 The landscape units which occur in the Clatsop Plains planning area are: